-Thomas J. Smith has practiced at K&L Gates since 1987 and is the managing partner of the Pittsburgh office.The Pittsburgh office is the firm’s largest office, with approximately 180 lawyers.
-Tom also serves as the co-managing partner for the firm’s U.S. offices.
+Thomas J. Smith has practiced at K&L Gates since 1987.
+He is the managing partner of the Pittsburgh office and the co-managing partner for the firm's U.S. offices.

 Tom is also a founding faculty member of the firm’s mini-MBA program, an innovative professional development training program designed to orient associates to key business concepts that are integral to our clients’ business success.

 - Named as Pittsburgh Business Times 2022 Power 100

 - President of the Board for the Christian Legal Aid Clinic of Pittsburgh

 - Adjunct Professor (former), e-Discovery and Civil Litigation, Duquesne University

 - Federal Bar Association

 - Former Council Member, Allegheny County Bar Association Environmental Law Section